-Unless otherwise specifically instructed in writing by the professor, students must neither materially nor digitally reproduce materials from any course offered by Criswell College for or with the significant possibility of distribution.
+Unless otherwise specifically instructed in writing by the instructor, students must neither materially nor digitally reproduce materials from any course offered by Criswell College for or with the significant possibility of distribution.

-Resources and Support
+Resources and Supports

 Canvas and SONIS: Criswell College uses Canvas as its web-based learning tool and SONIS for student data.
 Students needing assistance with Canvas should contact the Canvas Help Support line at (844) 358-6140.
 Tech support is available at this number, twenty-four hours a day.
-Students needing help with SONIS should contact the Campus Software Manager at studenttechsupport@criswell.edu.
+Students needing help with SONIS should contact the Campus Software Manager at <a href="mailto:studentscale.google.g

 Student Services: The Student Services Office exists to foster and encourage success in all areas of life-physical, intellectual, spiritual, social, and emotional.
-Students are encouraged to reach out for assistance by contacting the office at 214.818.1332 or students-evices@criswell.edu.
+Students are encouraged to reach out for assistance by contacting the office at 214.818.1332 or studentservices@criswell.edu.
 Pastoral and certified counseling services are also available to Criswell students.
 Appointments are scheduled through the Dean of Students, at deanofstudents@criswell.edu.

-Wallace Library: Students can access academic resources and obtain research assistance by visiting the Wallace Library, which is located on campus.
-For more information, go to the library website, or email the Wallace Library at library@criswell.edu.
+Wallace Library: Students can access academic resources and obtain research assistance by contacting or visiting the Wallace Library, which is located on campus.
+For more information, email the Wallace Library at library@criswell.edu.
+Offsite login information is available in Canvas in the "Criswell Student Training Course" under "Library Information."

-Writing Center: Students are encouraged to consult with writing tutors to improve and enhance their skills and confidence by practicing techniques of clear and effective writing.
-To consult with a tutor, students can visit the Writing Center located on the first floor near the Computer Lab, or they can schedule an appointment by emailing writingcenter@criswell.edu or calling 214.818.1373.
+Tutoring Center: Students are encouraged to consult with tutors to improve and enhance their skills and confidence in any subject matter taught at the college.
+Tutors have been recommended by the faculty to ensure that the tutor(s) are qualified to serve the student body.
+Every tutor brings experience and expertise in an effort to provide the proper resources for the subject matter at hand.
+To consult with a tutor, students can visit the Tutoring Center located on the second floor in room E203, or schedule an appointment by emailing tutoringcenter@criswell.edu or by calling 214.818.1373.